nikolliervin/WebAppsAutomation/README.md

 # WebAppsAutomation

-this is a simple selenium & specflow project to automate testing for all the web apps i have here
+this is a simple selenium & specflow project to automate testing for all the web apps i have here on my github account